syanco/scientific_computing_refs/docs/bash-reminders.md

 ## Bulk File Actions

+### Delete a set of files

 I often need to bulk delete, move, copy (etc.) many files.
 This is of course pretty easy to do if you want the **entire** directory (just put `*` as the file arg to imply "everything in the current directory).
-But I can never remember how to do this using regex to select certainf iles (super useful for example when I have an output directory containing updated model outputs and i want to select by the date string in the filename...).
+But I can never remember how to do this using regex to select certain files (super useful for example when I have an output directory containing updated model outputs and i want to select by the date string in the filename...).
 Here's how:

 You can use the find command to do this pretty easily - you can read this as 'find files here with filename matching some string and delete them.
 ```